frederic-perez/AmE-dictionary/data/dictionary.md

 __semi__ _n_ _informal_ __1a__ A semitrailer. __b__ A tractor-trailer.
 __semi-final__ _n_ :pencil2:
 __semi-finished__ _adj_ _Semi-finished lens._
-__seminal__ _adj_ :two: Highly influential in an original way; constituting or providing a basis for further development. _Syn_ germinal, originative _He prepared a speech describing his experiment, never realizing that his presentation would be the seminal event in the development of a new theory._
+__seminal__ _adj_ :three: Highly influential in an original way; constituting or providing a basis for further development. _Syn_ germinal, originative _He prepared a speech describing his experiment, never realizing that his presentation would be the seminal event in the development of a new theory._
 __seminoles__
 __semiretired__ _adj_ Working only on a part-time basis, as for reasons of ill health or advanced age.
 __sempiternal__ _adj_ Enduring forever; eternal.
 __senate__ _n_ :mega:
 __send-off__ _n_ :three::hammer:
+__sendoff__ _n, v_
 __sendup__ _v_ _A sendup of the genre._
 __Seneca__ _n_ :astonished: __1__ A member of the Iroquoian people formerly living in New York state south of Lake Ontario. __2__ The Iroquoian language spoken by the Seneca people.
 __seneschal__ _n_ :three: An official in a medieval noble household in charge of domestic arrangements and the administration of servants; a steward or major-domo.